ottoman91/ottoman91.github.io/_healthcare/koldokta.md

   <figcaption>Healthcare Indicators in Sierra Leone</figcaption>
 </figure>

-However, to date, efforts for improving healthcare have not resulted in a long-term, permanent improvement, with the general global efforts in the field primarily focused towards "disease specific funding".
+However, efforts for improving healthcare have not resulted in a long-term, permanent improvement, with the general global efforts in the field primarily focused towards "disease specific funding".